ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
 There is a [project](https://www.autoitscript.com/forum/topic/164693-implementation-of-a-standalone-teb-and-peb-read-method-for-the-simulation-of-getmodulehandle-and-getprocaddress-functions-for-loaded-pe-module/) where this code was originally presented.
 You can see that the same `__readgsqword` and `__readfsdword` compiler intrinsics are used here.
-Only one difference with previous implementation of `GetTeb` function is usage `PNT_TIB` structure's definition to calculate offset of the `Self` field.
+Only one difference with previous implementation of `GetTeb` function is usage `PNT_TIB` structure's pointer to calculate offset to the `Self` structure's field.

 Second way to retrieves a pointer to a `TEB` structure is usage WinAPI functions.
 There is [`NtCurrentTeb`](https://msdn.microsoft.com/en-us/library/windows/hardware/hh285210%28v=vs.85%29.aspx) WinAPI function that performs exact the same work as `GetTeb` functions above.
+It allows to get `TEB` structure for the current thread.
 This is an example of `NtCurrentTeb` usage:
 ```C++
 #include <windows.h>
 #include <winternl.h>